fminiati/apecode/README.md

 and returned spectrum.

-In addition to C++17, compilation requires cfitsio libraries given the FITS binary file format of the AtomDB database (I have used so far clang and gnu compilers).
+In addition to C++17, compilation requires cfitsio libraries given the FITS binary file format of the AtomDB database (tested so far with clang and gnu compilers).
 Execution requires obviously the above database files.
 The code works seamlessly with either the traditional format using 51 temperature bins or the upgraded version with 201 temperature bins, between 10^4 and 10^9 K. I have